 Uncompress: Float Value = (Integer Value) * BSCALE + BZERO

 FITS images conform to the World Coordinate System (WCS) standard.
-With WCS information in the image header, an image viewer is able to translate $x$ and $y$ coordinate values to RA and Dec.
+With WCS information in the image header, an image viewer is able to translate and coordinate values to RA and Dec.
 Currently, we only have a simple WCS rotation matrix implemented, so the RA and Dec positions are only approximate.
 Extensions to WCS for a more refined transformation exist, but have not yet been implemented in our analysis code.

 The IRAF program suite contains many tools for working with FITS images.
 For various reasons, we do not use the IRAF suite.
 Many of our basic image processing tools (makedark and makeflat for example) are based on Stuart Marshall's ``miraf'' code.
 For other functions, we have our own pipeline code that runs much faster in C and IDL.